Batman Quotes

 - "Batman Begins" (2005)

-Batman says this to Ra's al Ghul, his mentor turned adversary, who's about to die in a train crash.
+Batman says this to Henri Ducard (Liam Neeson) in the 2005 film, Batman Begins, when they end up in a subway train that’s about to blow up.
+Batman escapes through the back window, without saving Ducard, as the train goes off the rails.
 This is a reflection of Batman's strict no-kill policy, while also showing his understanding that he doesn't need to go out of his way to save those who've committed terrible acts.
 It's a complex moral stance that continues to fuel debates among fans.

 "A criminal is not complicated.
 What you really fear... is inside yourself.
 You fear your own power.
 You fear your anger, the drive to do great or terrible things."